 Dodge Charger Daytona

 From it's wedge-shaped nose to the 23-inch rear wing, the 1969 Daytona Charger measured 18-feet long and was capable of speeds no other production car could match.
 Powered by Dodge's 426ci Hemi motor, the winged Charger brought a year-and-a-half of NASCAR dominance.
-Not only is it one of the most famous Dodge cars, but also one of the most popular in Stock Car history.
+Not only is it one of the most famous Dodge cars ever built, it's also one of the most popular in NASCAR history.

 Midway through 1969, Dodge took the Charger 500 and added an 18-inch nose and chin spoiler.
 The hood and front fenders were modeled after the upcoming 1970 Charger, with the flush rear window of the Charger 500 retained.
 Reverse scoops on both front fenders further reduced drag.
 The Charger Daytona came out of the wind tunnel with a drag coefficient (cd) of 0.28.